-In essence, design has an impact on how much money you will make, but why is that?
+In essence, how much money you will make is why website design matters.

-Now think about the alternative: a cheap, poorly designed site with outdated content.
+Now think about an alternative reason why website design matters: a cheap, poorly designed site with outdated content.
 Do you think that visitors are going to care about that business when the business doesn’t care about itself?
 Do you really think that business is going to get the lion’s share of sales leads?

-Another way to think about this is to invoke the phrase “dress for success.”
+Another way to think about why website design matters is to invoke the phrase “dress for success.”
 When you have an important meeting, you pull out your best suit and shine your shoes.
 Why do people do that, and then ignore their website, when more people will see their website than they could ever meet in life?

 The bottom line is …you can be the best at what you do, but if your website doesn’t make you look like the best at what you do, you’re not going to get the business you deserve.

-So take a hard look at what your website design is saying about you and your business, and ask yourself if you are really proud of the way it represents you.
+So take a hard look at why website design matters, and ask yourself if you are really proud of the way it represents you.